 If your company’s day-to-day operations involve the possibility of causing pollution and spreading of contaminants into the air, land and waterways, then it is crucial that your insurance policies provide adequate coverage for all potential pollution scenarios.
 Pollution cleanup can be a lengthy and expensive process, one which many companies have not been able to survive due to inadequate insurance coverage.

 Protect your company’s future and schedule a consultation with a construction industry insurance specialist from Allied Insurance Brokers.
-At Allied, our 15-year focus in the construction insurance industry makes it easy for us to speak your language and know exactly what you need.
+At Allied, our focus in the construction insurance industry makes it easy for us to speak your language and know exactly what you need.
 If you want to lower your risk and your insurance cost, get in touch with Allied Insurance Brokers today.